Browsers Are Changing Push Notification Opt-In Process And Here’s How VWO Engage is Ready For It

 We will enable this by default for Google Chrome version 80, Mozilla Firefox version 72 and Safari version 12.1 and above.

-- You are able to smartly navigate being ‘silenced’ by the browser automatically because you only show the native browser prompt to those visitors who show interest by clicking ‘Allow’ on the VWO Engage custom opt-in mechanism asking for permission.
+- You are able to smartly navigate being ‘silenced’ by the browser automatically because you only show the native browser prompt to visitors who show interest by clicking ‘Allow’ on the VWO Engage custom opt-in mechanism asking for permission.
 This safeguards your website from being penalized against ‘denied’ opt-ins.

 To sum up, nothing changes in how you send notifications.
 With VWO Engage, we are gearing you up to be ready for a quieter world of notifications and win your website visitors while safeguarding yourself from being penalized.